Bob, Kaçanik

-Bob is a neighborhood of the town of Kaçanik, in southern Kosovo.

-It is considered one of the traditional areas of the town and has developed together with the urban growth of Kaçanik.
+Bob is a neighbourhood within the town of Kaçanik in southern Kosovo.
+It is regarded as one of the town's traditional areas and has developed alongside the urban expansion of Kaçanik.

 History

-The neighborhood of Bob is among the oldest settled areas of Kaçanik.
-Over time, it has played a role in the town’s cultural and social life.
-Local oral history connects Bob with early families who settled in the region, although documented references are limited.
+The village and neighbourhood of Bob is among the oldest settled areas of Kaçanik.
+Over time, it has contributed to the town's cultural and social life.
+Local oral history associates Bob with some of the earliest families to settle in the region, although documentary evidence is limited.

+Historic families

+Bob is recognised as one of the oldest neighbourhoods of Kaçanik, with several families demonstrating a long-standing presence in the town.
+Extended family names such as Çaka, Zeneli and Dema are frequently referenced in local oral history and tradition as being among the earliest settlers in the area.